RuilianZ/tree_based_models/ds2_hw4.md

     ## [1] 2239.096

-2. Perform random forest on the training data.
-Report the variable importance and the test error.
+**(b) Perform random forest on the training data.
+Report the variable importance and the test error.**

 ``` r
 set.seed(0409)